Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a

 Sometimes one person has a better prescription plan yet the other has a lower overall deductible than their partner’s policy.
 I recommend that any couple traveling full-time that finds themselves in a situation such as this consult a financial advisor or an insurance specialist to best determine what works for them.

 Another thing to consider when living the RV lifestyle is whether your healthcare program will work in other states than your declared home state.
-As a single traveler that purchases my own healthcare, I have encountered this problem several times and in a future article I will share some of the ways I have minimized this problem as well as a healthcare insurance underwriter that gladly insures full-time RVers for a reasonable cost.
+As a single traveler that purchases my own healthcare, I have encountered this problem, and so, I share some of the ways I have minimized this problem as well as a healthcare RV insurance underwriter that gladly insures full-time RVers for a reasonable cost to live your best RV life.
+Visit our full-time RV insurance guide!

 I also recommend purchasing a pet insurance plan if you are like me and traveling the country with a furry friend.
-Most veterinarians will not accept your policy as a payment, but if you have a good pet insurance policy in place, you should get some reimbursements based upon the circumstances of the visit to the vet.
+Most veterinarians will not accept your policy as a payment, but if you have a good pet insurance policy in place, you should get some reimbursements based on the circumstances of the visit to the vet.

 Healthcare premiums are going to differ by person, but budgeting for around $100 a month is a good average to shoot for.